 This tire gives the rider assurance of maximum performance and safety for both road riding and trail riding.
-The front wheel brake size is 110 mm.×25 mm. $(4.33 \times 0.98 \text{ in.})$ A labyrinth seal is installed between the wheel hub and brake plate to provide a seal against dust and water.
+The front wheel brake size is 110 mm. $\times$ 25 mm.
+(4.33 $\times$ 0.98 in.)
+A labyrinth seal is installed between the wheel hub and brake plate to provide a seal against dust and water.

-1) Disconnect the brake cable at the front brake lever.
+Disconnect the brake cable at the front brake lever.

-2) Disconnect both the brake cable and speedometer cable from the front wheel hub plate.
+2) Disconnect both the brake cable

+front wheel hub plate.